 Bacillus thuringiensis (Bt) is a kind of beneficial microorganism that exists widely in nature.
 It produces proteins that are toxic to immature insects (larvae).

 There are many types of Bt bioinsecticide.
-Each target targets a different group of insects.
+Each type targets a different group of insects.
 Target insects include beetles, mosquitoes, root aphids, nematodes, caterpillars, and grub.

 The colony of Bacillus thuringiensis on the NA medium is round or oval, light yellow, with irregular edges, opaque, and slightly raised, and waxy.